praveens-git-bit/Build2024-FabricDocument/exercise5.md

 ![Pipeline.](mediaNew/task-1.3.4.png)

 18. In the pop-up, scroll down through the resources, click on **Azure SQL Database** and then click on the **Next** button.
-19. We already have 40+ connectors available for data pipeline from disparate sources in Microsoft Fabric.

 >**Note** You may not see the **Azure SQL Database** in the same location as shown in the screenshot.

 ![Pipeline.](mediaNew/datasources-fabric.png)

+FACT: *We already have 40+ connectors available for data pipeline from disparate sources in Microsoft Fabric.*

 19. Select the **Create new connection** radio button.